Local Interaction Autoregressive Model for High Dimension Time Series Data: Real data: Total Electron Content

 \paragraph{Lag dependence of selected neighborhoods.} We focus on June 2019, using \(90\%\) of the series for training and \(10\%\) for testing.
 We vary the lag \(P\in\{1,2,3\}\) and, for each \(P\), apply the entrywise BIC to select the neighborhood size from \(K\in\{0,1,2,3,4,5\}\).
 Figure~\ref{fig:tec-bic-b} reports the selection frequencies versus \(P\); the bottom panel shows the test RMSE obtained with the BIC-selected neighborhoods.

-From Figure \ref{fig:tec-bic-b} we can see (i) as \(P\) increases, the selected neighborhoods tend to shrink—additional temporal lags reduce the need for wider spatial neighborhoods; (ii) test RMSE increases with \(P\), which suggests that in this setting \(P=1\) is the most appropriate choice for prediction.
+Figure~\ref{fig:tec-bic-b} shows that (i) as \(P\) increases, the selected neighborhoods tend to shrink, suggesting that additional temporal lags reduce the need for wider spatial neighborhoods; and (ii) the held-out RMSE does not improve with larger \(P\), which supports the use of \(P=1\) in the reported TEC analysis.